woman sitting at desk with hands on temples surrounded by a stack of notes

 I know this isn’t about looking a certain way but about feeling good.
 But trust me, those endorphins are worth every sweat.
 You’ll definitely see an improvement in your overall well-being once you make physical activity a regular part of your life.

-You’re not going to banish stress overnight.
+You won’t be able to banish stress overnight.
 (If only, right?)
 But you can manage stress by making small, consistent changes that add up over time.

 Celebrate the little victories.
 You meditated for five minutes?
 Amazing.
 You finally started that emergency fund?
 Go you.
 You danced around the kitchen like a maniac?
 That counts, too.